gitlabhq/gitlabhq/doc/pages/administration.md

 ## The GitLab Pages daemon

-Starting from GitLab EE 8.5, Pages make use of a separate tool ([gitlab-pages]), a simple HTTP server written in Go that serves GitLab Pages with CNAMEs and SNI using HTTP/HTTP2.
-You are encouraged to read its [README][pages-readme] to fully understand how it works.
+Starting from GitLab EE 8.5, Pages make use of a separate tool ([gitlab-pages]), a simple HTTP server written in Go that can listen on an external IP address and provide support for custom domains and custom certificates.
+The GitLab Pages Daemon supports dynamic certificates through SNI and exposes pages using HTTP2 by default.

-What is supported when using the pages daemon:
+Here is a brief list with what it is supported when using the pages daemon:

 - Multiple domains per-project
 - One TLS certificate per-domain
   - Validation of certificate
   - Validation of certificate chain
   - Validation of private key against certificate

+You are encouraged to read its [README][pages-readme] to fully understand how it works.

 ---